-✤ All data has been imported without errors.
-See full import log below box containing a party popper.
+If your data has been successfully imported, you will see a large green box containing a party popper.
 When this happens, you will see the Status of your dataset change to Imported (unapproved).
 This indicates that the TSX team need to complete one final check of your data and approve it for integration into the TSX database.
 Every time you make a change to your data file the TSX team will need to re-approve your dataset.
 Note that you will still be able to access the Dataset Downloads section of your dataset while your data is unapproved.